malach-it/vc-decentralized-status/WHITEPAPER.md

 ## Glossary

 Anotation
--> short explanation or opinion for a text or image
+-> short explanation or opinion for a text or image made to provide meaning to parties

 Digital identity
 -> data stored on computer systems relating to an individual, organization, application, or device